kubermatic/docs/content/kubermatic/main/tutorials-howtos/monitoring-logging-alerting/master-seed/installation/_index.en.md

 ### Going Further

+- To expose Prometheus, Alertmanager and other services installed via the steps above, follow [Securing System Services]({{< relref "../../../../architecture/concept/kkp-concepts/kkp-security/securing-system-services/" >}}).
-The charts have a lot more options to tweak, like `alertmanager.config` or `karma.config` to control how and which alerts are sent where.
+- The charts have a lot more options to tweak, like `alertmanager.config` or `karma.config` to control how and which alerts are sent where.
 Likewise, when your cluster grows, you most likely want to adjust the resource requirements in `prometheus.containers.prometheus.resources` and others.
 You can find more information on the [Monitoring, Logging & Alerting Customization]({{< relref "../customization" >}}) page.

 ### Thanos (Beta)